-On September 11, 2001, the United States experienced terrorist attacks targeted against New York and Washington, DC.
-The attacks in New York resulted in the destruction of the World Trade Center complex, where approximately 3,700 of the Company's employees were located, and the temporary closing of the debt and equity financial markets in the United States.
+On September 11, 2001, the United States experienced terrorist attacks targeted against New York City and Washington, D.C.
+The attacks in New York destroyed the World Trade Center complex, where approximately 3,700 of the Company's employees were located.
 Through the implementation of its business recovery plans, the Company relocated its displaced employees to other facilities.

-During the fourth quarter of fiscal 2001, the Company recorded costs related to the terrorist attacks, which were offset by an expected insurance recovery pertaining to write-offs of leasehold improvements and destroyed technology and telecommunications equipment in the World Trade Center complex.
+The Company has recorded costs related to the terrorist attacks, which were offset by an expected insurance recovery pertaining to write-offs of leasehold improvements and destroyed technology and telecommunications equipment in the World Trade Center complex.